Pair of twin figures (Ère Ìbejì)

 Arts of Africa

-Ere ibeji are carved by the Yoruba primarily as memorial figures for twins.
-Because twins are considered spiritually powerful beings, with power to provide considerable good or to inflict harm, ibeji figures are the focus of great personal interaction and care.
-Such figures are considered a point of access to the spirit of a departed twin, and an icon of status for a mother of twins.
+Sculptures called ere ibeji are carved by the Yoruba primarily as memorial figures for twins.
+Because twins are considered spiritually powerful beings, able to provide considerable good or to inflict harm, ibeji figures are the focus of great personal interaction and care.
+Such figures are considered a point of access to the spirit of a departed twin and an icon of status for a mother of twins.

 late 19th-early 20th century

 a: 12 × 3 × 5 in.
 (30.5 × 7.6 × 12.7 cm)

 b: 12 1/8 × 3 × 2 3/4 in.
 (30.8 × 7.6 × 7 cm) (show scale)

 Gift of the Coltrera Collection

 a: Male figure, with feet carved from undecorated rounded base.
 Figure wears a metal ring and 3 cowrie shells tied with rope on right ankle; further rope is wound around both feet.
 The figure has articulated genitals, partially obscured by a waist cord of flat, indigo discs and faceted blue and white beads, resting above protruding hips.
 Hands meet flush above the abdomen, with metal bracelets on both wrists.
 Two necklaces obscure the neck, one composed of small, round beads, the other with discs and a larger multi-color bead.
 Figure has cowrie-shaped, articulated ears, a worn, smooth face, and large, slightly projecting eyes, missing both of the metal inserts that once defined the pupils.
 A tall, conical coiffure is striated and covered in blue pigment, with a ring carved 2/3 to the top, and a bun surmounting.
 Some of the pigment has dripped below the hairline, and down the back of the head.